Wilfrida-Were/PORTFOLIO-Wilfrida-Were/README.md

 Welcome!

+This repository showcases my data analytics projects for businesses with **limited or no technical infrastructure**.
+For example, these businesses typically use **Excel or Google Sheets** and free or easy-to-use data visualization tools, rather than complex databases or automated pipelines

-This repository showcases my **data analytics projects for small and medium businesses (SMBs)**.
-These businesses **lack advanced technical infrastructure**, so projects focus on **actionable insights using accessible tools and lightweight workflows**.
+These projects focus on delivering actionable insights using simple, accessible tools and lightweight workflows.

 ## 🔗 Let’s Connect